- Foreign Study

 Both MUS 1 (Beginning Music Theory) and MUS 20 (Creative Music Theory) are intended as welcoming and stimulating introductions to music theory at Dartmouth.
 There is no placement test for either class.
 Instead, every student may determine for themselves which course is most suitable.
 MUS 20 is designed for students with some basic knowledge of music theory (staff notation, simple scales and chords, etc.), whereas MUS 1 assumes no prior experience whatsoever.

 The Honors Program provides an opportunity for work of greater scope and depth than the Music Department's standard course offerings.
 Honors projects typically take the form of independent work that is undertaken over at least two terms and is supervised by one or more members of the Music faculty.
 Please see below for an example of an Honors thesis from 2020, and see our website for a list of previous Honors projects in the Department of Music.

 Through courses in the Individual Instruction Program (MUS 53-58), student musicians receive weekly private lessons with some of the region's finest instructors.
 IIP courses are open by audition to all Dartmouth students, regardless of major.
-To schedule an audition, please sign up below or contact the relevant instructor from the list on our Performance Faculty page.
+To schedule an audition, please contact the relevant instructor from the list on our Performance Faculty page.